TheOdinProject/curriculum/CONTRIBUTING.md

 # Contributing Guide

 ## How to Contribute
 1. Find a [issue tagged with "help wanted"](https://github.com/TheOdinProject/theodinproject/labels/Help%20Wanted) to work on.
-Please comment on the issue to let others know you are working on it.
+Depending on the issue, you can choose to work on one or more acceptance criteria.
+Please comment on the issue stating what you'd like to work on and wait to be assigned before working on it.
+If you would like to propose a change that is not covered in an open issue, you can create a new issue. **If the change is fairly small, such as fixing a typo or updating a link, you can submit a PR to propose the change.**

 2. Fork this repo on your local machine.